 The Global Citizenship Partnership is REAP’s service learning initiative that partners U.S. elementary and high school students with Duha students.
-This approach builds bridges between two different cultures to bring alive commonalties.
+This approach builds bridges between different cultures to bring alive commonalties.

 Service learning enlarges a student's perspective on their own life through understanding another culture.
 In addition, by committing to an action, a student has the opportunity to effect change.

 Hackley Lower School

 Hackley Lower School students ran a read-a-thon to raise money for new books as well as support the Saturday reading program.